briansmith337/zulip/templates/zerver/help/create-your-organization-profile.md

 The information in your organization profile is displayed on your registration and login pages, and in the desktop and mobile apps.
-As an example, here is what the registration page for the Zulip community server looked like at one point:
+As an example, here is what the registration page for the Axxess community server looked like at one point:

 ![settings](/static/images/help/organization-profile-example.png)